Tolima-Dove-1600-Getty-1308829724-2048

 Distribution

-Huila Department: The Huila Department, located south of Tolima, also provides suitable habitat for the Tolima Dove.
+Huila Department: The Huila Department, located south of Tolima, also provides excellent habitat for the Tolima Dove.
 The species is known to inhabit montane forests and cloud forests in this area.

-Quindio Department: The Quindio Department, located west of Tolima and north of the Huila Department, is another region where the Tolima Dove is found.
-Within Quindio, the bird is known to inhabit specific forested areas within the
+Quindio Department: The Quindío Department, located west of Tolima and north of the Huila Department, is another region where the Tolima Dove is found.

-Central Andes: The Central Andes region as a whole, encompassing parts of Tolima, Huila, and Quindio Departments, is the primary range of the Tolima Dove.
-This mountainous and forested area provides the ideal habitat for the species, with its elevation, vegetation, and climate conditions supporting the bird's survival and reproduction.
+Central Andes: This region as a whole, encompasses parts of Tolima, Huila, and Quindio departments.
+These mountainous and forested areas provide the ideal habitat for the species, with its elevation, vegetation, and climate conditions supporting the bird's survival and reproduction.

 Taxonomy